During WNBA season, bars and restaurants say they saw greater customer demand for women’s sports - WTOP News

 Bar Louie has restaurants in 21 states from coast to coast and as many as 20 TVs per location.
 As for how many are tuned to each specific sport, Wright said there’s no real science in determining that.
 But he is sure of a few things.

 The chain is attracting a greater percentage of female customers.
-And when Clark or Reese were playing, that’s good for business.
+And when Clark or Reese were playing, that was good for business.
 Their NCAA Tournament games the past two years, for example, created about a 10% bump in business.

 At Twin Peaks, where most locations have 16 satellites and 75 TVs, the clientele skews about 80% male, CEO Joe Hummel said.
 But the gender gap is narrowing.